 Read more here.

-Functioning complex are not designed but emerge
+Functioning complex system are not designed but emerge

 “A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system.” - John Gall in his book Systemantics